Sign up for an Award

 How should design education be structured in a way that design graduates can work effectively in the future?
 To what extent is the current training still applicable – or does it need to go in a completely new direction?
 If a new type of design college was founded tomorrow, which could fully draw on new sources of inspiration without being restricted by any consideration for old structures – what content and methods would be taught there?
-A catalog of 80 widely diverse questions based on an international study serves as an inspiration and guideline for the hearings – both developed by Prof. Dr. René Spitz, Professor of Design Science and Communication Management at the Rheinische Fachhochschule Köln (RFH), who is the moderator of the first event in Germany.
-At the end of 2020, the findings of all the international hearings and a final conference will be summarized and published in a White Paper.
+A catalog of 80 widely diverse questions based on an international study serves as an inspiration and guideline for the hearings – both developed by Prof. Dr. René Spitz, Professor of Design Science and Communication Management at the Rheinische Fachhochschule Köln (RFH), and the moderator of the conferences.
+In spring 2021, the findings of all the international hearings and a final conference will be summarized and published in a White Paper.

 The first hearing took place from 13 to 15 March 2019 as part of the Munich Creative Business Week

 About 30 experts from the worlds of business, teaching and research shared their assessments and experiences.